 I ask my clients this question all the time, and they give me a wide variety of answers: they lost their job, had kids or moved to a new city; they needed an outlet for their creativity, or they needed to pay for the supplies for their creative outlet (Hello, Briana!
 I’m looking at you kid).

-I started my business because of my health – and because my kids needed me to be more flexible and available to them.
+I started focusing more on my creative work because of my health – and because my kids needed me to be more flexible and available to them.

 Maybe you have a different “surface” reason for starting your business.
 There are a million different reasons to do it, but the real reason we all made this crazy leap is far more prevalent than we might originally guess.
 It’s downright typical, as a matter of fact.